thenikolyan/WildberriesParser/README.md

     products = Product(url)
 ```

-Then you need to run the information collection function "", pass it as an argument the number of pages for parsing.
+Then you need to run the information collection function `multiprocess`, pass it as an argument the number of pages for parsing.
 (You can submit any amount, but remember that wildberries do not upload information after [page 100](https://www.wildberries.ru/catalog/igrushki/antistress&page=100))

 ```python
     df = products.multiprocess(5)